IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 </div>
 <div class="divider--half"></div>

-Import the mixins and functions, define the colors, define the themes and apply them.
-These are the small steps for styling your app with **Ignite UI for Angular Theming**.
+Import the *utilities*, component mixins and the theme functions, define the colors, define the themes and apply them.
+These are the steps for styling your app with **Ignite UI for Angular Theming**.

 ### Theme Chooser
 In the above sample we set only one theme per component.

-If we want to define more themes for a single **Ignite UI for Angular control** with the idea of changing them, we can add a **theme chooser**.
+If we want to define more themes for a single **Ignite UI for Angular Control**, with the idea of changing them, we can add a **theme chooser**.

 This can be achieved with few modifications:
-- Create a file and define the classes, which will include the themes:
+- Create a SCSS file and define the classes, which will include the themes:

 ```scss
 // // styles/themes-classes.scss